clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/community/conduct.rst

 **Be respectful.** Not all of us will agree all the time but disagreement is no excuse for poor behavior and poor manners.
-We might all experience some frustration now and then but we cannot allow frustration to turn into a personal attack.
+We might all experience some frustration occasionally but we cannot allow frustration to turn into a personal attack.
 Remember, a community where people feel uncomfortable or threatened is not productive.
 Members of the |CL| community should be respectful when dealing with other contributors, people outside of the